 - 1 1/2 tsp salt

-- Crush black peppercorns and sichuan peppercorns with mortar and pestle, plastic baggie and rolling pin, or electric spice grinder.
+- Crush peppercorns.
+Using a mortar and pestle, plastic baggie and rolling pin, or electric spice grinder.
 Crush black peppercorns first, as they are harder and need a heavier hand.
 Then, empty the bowl and crush the Sichuan peppercorns next.
 The texture should be somewhat coarse and not too finely ground.

-- Cut chicken thighs into bite-sized cubes, about 1 1/2 inches long and place in a large bowl.
+- Cube chicken.
+Chop chicken thighs into bite-sized cubes, about 1 1/2 inches long and place in a large bowl.
 Add crushed peppercorns, corn starch, and salt.
 Mix thoroughly.

 - Heat wok on high heat.
-When the wok starts to smoke, add 1 Tbsp neutral oil and swirl around.
+When the wok starts to smoke slightly, add 1 Tbsp neutral oil and swirl around.
 Add chicken and spread out in an even layer.
 Leave the chicken undisturbed for 1-2 minutes, to let a char develop.
-Then scrape down the sides, shake the wok, and toss chicken pieces around with a metal spatula from time to time.
+Then scrape down the sides, shake the wok, and toss chicken pieces around with metal spatula (fish spatula) from time to time.
 The goal is to get nicely charred pieces of chicken with crispy edges.
 The total cooking time should be 4-5 minutes total.

-- When the chicken is almost done, add leeks.
-Mix with metal spatula until the leeks are soft with slightly browned edges, about 2 minutes.
+- When the chicken is 90% cooked, add leeks.
+Mix with metal spatula until the leeks are soft with slightly browned edges, about 2 minutes more.